-5. Cyber-security
+8. Cyber-security

-The ICT technician & Computing and Internet safety leads will be responsible for ensuring that appropriate and effective online security systems are in place, including malware, internet gateways, firewalls and virus control software.
+The ICT technician will be responsible for ensuring that appropriate and effective online security systems are in place, including malware, internet gateways, firewalls and virus control software.

 The school uses a secure network that is password protected.